-TSA will deem the Project complete upon successful results of the TSA iSAT (Integrated Site Acceptance Test) as conducted by the TSA independent Acceptance Test Contractor and successful completion of the 30-day Operational Run-in period. .
-TSA iSAT will evaluate the Checked Baggage Inspection System against the TSA PGDS.
+TSA will deem the CBIS-related portion of the Project complete upon successful results of the TSA iSAT (Integrated Site Acceptance Test) as conducted by the TSA independent Acceptance Test Contractor and successful completion of the 30-day Operational Run-In period.
+TSA iSAT will evaluate the CBIS against the TSA PGDS.

-Successful completion requires the correction of CBIS deficiencies identified during the TSA iSAT As documented in the Quick Look Report (QLR) and as followed up at the end of the Operational Run-In period in the Test Summary Report (TSR).
-Ten percent (10%) of the TSA funding will be retained for the duration of the Project until all deficiencies identified during the TSA acceptance test have been corrected by the Airport and the CBIS has successfully passed the TSA iSAT and Operational Run-In period.
-Once the CBIS has passed the iSAT test and Operational Run-In period and the deficiencies have been corrected, TSA will release the retained amount as part of the Airport's final invoice/request for reimbursement.
+Successful completion requires the correction of CBIS deficiencies identified during the TSA iSAT as documented in the Quick Look Report (QLR) and as followed up at the end of the Operational Run-In period in the Test Summary Report (TSR).
+TSA will release the funds retained pursuant to Article X only after the CBIS has passed the iSAT test and Operational Run-In period and the deficiencies have been corrected, TSA will